depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 ## Registrations
 Context Source Providers can be "mini brokers" that implement only a small part of the NGSI-LD API.
-Typically a Context Provider isn't contacted directly by clients but instead it registers its entities in a broker and the broker will later contact the Context Provider when necessary.
+Typically, a Context Provider isn't contacted directly by clients but instead it registers its entities in a broker and the broker will later contact the Context Provider when necessary.
-The registration is the way for a Context Provider to inform the broker of what entities is has knowledge.
+The registration is the way for a Context Provider to inform the broker of what entities it has knowledge.

 ## Creation of Registrations
 ### POST /ngsi-ld/v1/csourceRegistrations